 This recipe is dreamy because not only does it taste delicious but it takes minimal clean up.
 My kind of dinner for that reason alone!

-This is one of those recipes (other than measuring out the spice mixture) that doesn’t require measuring.
-And you don’t have to use the cajun seasoning I listed you could even use a store bought version if you’d like – but just be warned you can’t control the heat level on those.
+This is one of those recipes that doesn’t require measuring ( (other than measuring out the spice mixture, that is).
+And you don’t have to use the cajun seasoning I listed, you could even use a store bought version if you’d like — but just be warned you can’t control the heat level on those.